hemanth-manikantan/GridPix_2025Dec_IAPS/README.md

 ## ℹ️ Notes
 - README.md is directly rendered as webpage.
 - All files in `logs/` are directly rendered as webpages.
-- CI checks Jupyter Scripts.
+- CI checks Jupyter Scripts and Deploy them.
 ## 📁 Directories

 - [logs/](logs/)